beaconsproject/disturbance_explorer/docs/quick_start.md

 ## Select study area

-Click on "Select AOI" to change the area of interest dataset.
+Click on "Select study area" to change the area of interest dataset.
 You have two choices:

-  - Select an existing fundamental drainage area (FDA)
+  - Select an existing fundamental drainage area (FDA).
+This will include all the layers needed to run the app.
-  - Upload an area of interest (AOI) polygon as a geopackage ('.gpkg')

-If you upload an area of interest, the projection must be EPSG:3579 (NAD83(CSRS) / Yukon Albers).
-Moreover, in order to generate intactness and footprint maps, the uploaded polygon must overlay the data extent provided within the app.
+  - Upload a user-defined study area as a geopackage ('.gpkg').
+In this case, the onus is on the user to ensure that all the required layers are included, and that the projection is sest to EPSG:3578 (NAD83 / Yukon Albers).
+See the **Datasets** tab for more details about required layers.

 <center><img src="pics/Slide2.JPG" width="80%"><br>Figure 1.
 Shiny-based disturbance explorer app.</center>